Day 1 UK - Entebbe

 See more of the region's amazing animals on a morning game drive that takes you across savannah, through Borassus palm forest and down to Lake Albert, one of Africa's Great Lakes.
 Along the way, we'll spot all manner of spectacular species, from the Big Five to various native birds and reptiles.

 Later in the day, you'll get to experience the National Park from the water as we take a boat ride up the Nile to Murchison Falls.
-View the impressive cascades from below, including watching huge Nile crocodiles basking in the pools, before hiking to the summit to see where water gushes dramatically through a seven-metre gap.
+View the impressive cascades from below, including watching huge Nile crocodiles basking in the pools.

 Day 5 Murchison Falls – Fort Portal – Kibale National Park